Maximal variation of curves on K3 surfaces: Introduction

 By $H$ we denote a base point free, ample line bundle on $S$, not necessarily primitive.
 The linear system $|H|$ is called non-hyperelliptic if it contains a smooth non-hyperelliptic curve.
 Any very ample linear system is non-hyperelliptic.
 The degree of $S$ with respect to $H$ is $d\coloneqq (H.H)$ and the genus of $H$ is the genus of a smooth curve in $|H|$, i.e.\ $2g-2=d$ or, in other words, $g=\dim |H|$.

 {\bf Acknowledgements.} We wish to thank Tim B\"ulles and John Ottem for email correspondences and Richard Thomas for enquiring about the current status of the problem which rekindled our interest.
 Thanks to Edoardo Sernesi for his help with the literature on singular curves.
+We are grateful to Thomas Dedieu and Edoardo Sernesi for comments on the first version of the article and explanations concerning their results.